rdkit/mongo-rdkit/docs/testing.md

 Directory position is important because as of 7/10/20, the tests have explicit file paths to test data in the `/data` directory.

-It is likely that with only `pytest` some tests will be skipped.
+By only running `pytest`, some tests will be skipped.
 This is because some tests—for instance, those that involve aggregation pipelines—only work with a functional MongoDB instance.
 In order to successfully run these tests, we have to pass in a MongoDB URI to the testing framework: